 Domain names are used to identify one or more IP addresses.
 For example, the domain name microsoft.com represents about a dozen IP addresses.
 Domain names are used in URLs to identify particular Web pages.
 For example, in the URL http://www.pcwebopedia.com/index.html, the domain name is pcwebopedia.com.

 Every domain name has a suffix that indicates which top level domain (TLD) it belongs to.
 There are only a limited number of such domains.
 For example:

 If you want to go the professional way, do self-hosting.
 You may do so but picking out good hosting can be tricky.
-A web hosting usually comes with free domain name registration so you can manage your domain name and hosting on one website.
-There are so many out there but I would recommend Siteground for this.
+A web hosting usually comes with free domain name registration so you can manage your domain name and host it on one website.

 Choose a Professional Looking Theme

-Whatever platform you choose, it is likely that it comes with free professional-looking template.
-Choose one that reflects your personal style but keeping it on the professional standard.
+Whatever platform you choose, it is likely that it comes with free professional-looking templates.
+Choose one that reflects your personal style but keep it on the professional standard.

-Look at your favorite lifestyle bloggers and study their blog layout.
+Look at your favorite lifestyle bloggers and study their blog layouts.
 You can easily imitate them by modifying the free templates available on your platform.